 Photo by Averie Cole

 Katherine Dykstra is a writer, editor and teacher.
-She holds an MFA in creative writing from the New School.
-She served as senior nonfiction editor at Guernica for many years and taught narrative nonfiction in NYU's continuing studies program.
-Most recently she was a Writer in Residence at Monmouth University where she taught MFA students how to combine research and experience in nonfiction.
+She holds an MFA in creative writing from the New School University.
+She is currently on the faculty of the Mountainview low-residency MFA program.
+Prior to that she served as senior nonfiction editor at Guernica magazine for many years, taught narrative nonfiction in NYU's continuing studies program and was a Writer in Residence at Monmouth University.

 Her work has been included in the "Notables" section of both the 2015 and 2016 Best American Essays collections.
 She was one of three finalists for the 2014 John Guyon Literary Nonfiction Prize.
 She won first place in the 2012 Waterman Fund Essay Contest and placed third in the 2013 Real Simple Life Lessons Essay Contest.